ansible/ansible/docs/docsite/rst/plugins/cliconf.rst

    :local:
    :depth: 2

-Cliconf plugins are abstactions over the cli interface to network devices.
-They provide a standard interface for Ansible to execute tasks on them.
+Cliconf plugins are abstactions over the CLI interface to network devices.
+They provide a standard interface for Ansible to execute tasks on those network devices.

 These plugins generally correspond one-to-one to network device platforms.
-The appropriate cliconf plugin will thus be automatically loaded from the network_os variable.
+The appropriate cliconf plugin will thus be automatically loaded based on the ``ansible_network_os`` variable.

 .. _enabling_cliconf: